-Finmeccanica is exposed to fluctuations in the interest rate on its floating-rate debt instruments, primarily tied to the Euribor.
-The management of interest rate risk is consistent with the long-standing practice of reducing the risk of fluctuations in interest rates while seeking to minimise costs arising from debt, particularly bonds.
-To that regard and with reference to the gross amount of bank borrowings posted in the financial statements, presented pro forma to take into account the bonds issued by Finmeccanica Finance SA, prior to interest rate transactions, the fixed-rate percentage amounted to around 96%, while and the floating-rate percentage is around 4%.
+The Finmeccanica Group is exposed to interest rate risk on borrowings.
+The management of interest rate risk is consistent with the long-standing practice of reducing the risk of fluctuations in interest rates while seeking to minimise related finance costs.
+To that regard and with reference to the gross amount of bank borrowings posted in the financial statements (€mil.
+4,811), prior to interest rate transactions, the fixed-rate percentage amounted to around 96% and the floating-rate percentage to around 4%.
 Interest rate transactions, as described below (totalling €mil.
 1,150, of which €mil.
 750 at a floating rate) shift the floating-rate percentage to 19%.